Nuthatch-Inc/SignalShow-Java/README.md

 ---

-## Java Desktop Version (Original)
+## Java Desktop Version

-The original implementation with 80+ functions and 40+ operations.
+The original implementation with 80+ functions and 40+ operations, now using Maven.

 ### Key Features